 More Cool Science Experiments for Kids

-Make sure to check out my post about Cool Science Experiments for Kids, download the free lab notebook (available in the free printable library), and check out my Glitter Tornado & Fishing for Ice projects.
+Make sure to check out my post about Cool Science Experiments for Kids to download the free lab notebook and check out my Glitter Tornado & Fishing for Ice projects.

 Ely